Johnny Flynn: Recognition and awards

+In 2018 he won a Theatre World Award for his performance in the Off-Broadway production of Hangmen at the Atlantic Theatre, New York.
+His radio play Magnitsky the Musical won Best Original Single Drama at the BBC Audio Awards in 2021.

 Personal life

-Johnny married theatre designer Beatrice Minns in 2011, whom he had dated on-and-off since secondary school.
+In 2011, Flynn married theatre designer Beatrice Minns, whom he had dated on and off since secondary school.
 They have three children together and live in east London.